Outdoor Learning and Play

 Piaget saw constructive play as a transition from functional to symbolic play.
 Before children begin to construct, they will have explored a range of materials in order to know how to effectively use them.

-When involved in exploratory play children use their senses for investigation and discovery.
+When involved in exploratory play, children use their senses for investigation and discovery.
 Simple actions will be repeated such as banging blocks together or moving them from one place to another.

-As educators, if we support this type of play and enhance our provision it can lead to academic and social success.
+Young children often gravitate towards constructive play when given a choice in the classroom.
+As educators, if we encourage constructive play and enhance our provision it can lead to academic and social success.

 Encourages Collaborative Working